 I started my career early, writing for The Guardian at the age of 14.
 I went on to work as a journalist in La Paz, Bolivia, then moved into communications, working for a number of high-profile public sector organisations, including Westminster City Council and the Houses of Parliament, where I delivered an award-winning mobile intranet platform for MPs and Peers.
 Along the way I found myself working as an advisor to the Iraqi parliament in Baghdad, dodging roadside bombs in my quest for better web services.

-In April 2012 I joined Standard Chartered as Senior Manager, Digital Communications – looking after web, intranet and social media channels for this global bank.
+In April 2012 I joined Standard Chartered.
+I’m currently Deputy Head of Digital Communications – looking after web, intranet and social media strategy for this global bank.
 There I am working on a wide range of digital projects across internal and external comms.

 I genuinely love communication.
 Done well, effective communication brings enormous benefits to both employees and the organisations that employ them.
 I love communication theory, too.
 I studied it at Goldsmiths, and in 2009 completed the CIPR Internal Communications Certificate, with a final assessment on social media and employee advocacy.